-"The young girl who is raising the bar" Iskul's Student Health Coordinator Shima is the niece of one of our co-founders, Kak Roziah.
-She came to Omadal to learn pandanus weaving to make handicraft from her aunt at 15 years old in 2021.
+"The young girl who is raising the bar"

+Iskul's Student Health Coordinator

+Shima is the niece of one of our co-founders, Kak Roziah.
+She came to Omadal to learn pandanus weaving to make handicrafts at 15 years old in 2021.
 She has a birth certificate, but no IC.
 As a result, she could not enter the public secondary school.

-Seeing her potential, Iskul engaged her as one of our Mastal Arikik in March 2022 when Delah was on maternity leave.
-Shima is currently teaching level 2 classes, and serves as our student health coordinator.
+Seeing her potential, Iskul engaged her as one of our Mastal Arikik in March 2022.
+Shima currently teaches level 2 classes, and serves as our student health coordinator.

 She has been in charge of giving medical first aid services to the other students and the community since 2022.
-Recently, she was selected as Community Health Helpers (CHH) and underwent a clinic attachment at Klinik Warisan Semporna over two weeks period.
+Recently, she was selected as Community Health Helpers (CHH) and underwent a clinic attachment at Klinik Warisan Semporna over two weeks.